t1f7/scp-mono-internal/README.md

 Internal SCP:Secret Laboratory hack.
 Now with memory hooks!
-Injector: [Download](https://www.unknowncheats.me/forum/downloads.php?do=file&id=25445).
+Injector: [github release](https://github.com/chrysls/scp-mono-internal/releases) or [Download](https://www.unknowncheats.me/forum/downloads.php?do=file&id=25445).
 Don't forget to update hack included to injector, that hack is v0.1.1

 Previously source code was much bigger and more complicated.
 Credits: Holocull for his better ESP code and visiblity check ; spinhack and overall include in SCP hacking.